jocmp/rubyalgos/README.md

 ### Debugging in VSCode

-The same commands are available in VSCode using the following config and navigating to the debug view.
+The same commands are available in VSCode in tandem with the [rdbg](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) extension using the following config and navigating to the debug view.

 ```jsonc
 // in launch.json